 Note that permits are required for all research and collecting activity, and are issued following review.
-Access to the collections is provided free of charge, including the cost of shipping material.
+Access to the collections is provided free of charge, including the basic cost of shipping material.
 However, the use of a recipient’s courier account (FedEx preferred) is appreciated.
-For any requests that require intensive curatorial support, particularly over an entire growing season(s), we ask that scholars consider offsetting some of the costs.
+For any requests that require intensive curatorial or horticultural support, we may ask scholars to offset some of the costs.

 Many of the taxa in the living collections are of conservation value due to their threatened status in the wild.
 As a consequence, the Arnold Arboretum views its collections as an alternative source of limited amounts of propagation material of these as well as more commonplace but little-known plants.
 However, the Arboretum does not normally supply propagation materials of plants that are known to be generally available from any commercial source in North America.
 We also retain the right to refuse distribution of propagation material that represents species and/or clones that are planned for introduction by the Arnold Arboretum, those which fall under memoranda of understanding with third parties, or for other curatorial reasons.